 1. M4 Max 64GB is the sweet spot for local AI on Mac

-3. MLX is faster than Ollama for supported models
+3. MLX is faster than Ollama for small/medium models, but the two converge on 70B-class models where memory bandwidth dominates

 Next Steps